Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 - Ashfield Public School — Well-located in the Ashfield town centre area

 Children who secure an OC place typically benefit from two years of enriched learning that builds the academic foundations, problem-solving habits, and confidence needed for the selective high school test in Year 6.
-Being in an OC class doesn't guarantee selective school entry, but the experience provides strong preparation.
+Being in an OC class does not guarantee selective school entry, but the experience provides strong preparation.

-For families whose children are not in an OC class, structured preparation through quality programmes like our Selective School Preparation course can bridge the gap effectively.
+For families whose children are not in an OC class, structured preparation through a quality programme like the Selective Ultimate Pack can bridge the gap effectively.
 Many successful selective school students did not attend OC — consistent, targeted preparation matters more than the specific primary school pathway.
+A good starting point is a Year 5 sample paper to gauge where your child sits today.

 Transport Links and Commute Considerations